 Principal funding for this program is provided by The Kansas Humanities Council Heritage Grant, a nonprofit cultural organization promoting understanding of the history, traditions, and ideas that shape our lives and build community.

-The total collection ranges in date from 1882 through current year, and contains 6319 documents, including Cities, County, Elections, Government, KDOT, School Districts and Townships.
+The total collection ranges in date from 1882 through the current year.
+The collection contains 6319 documents, including Cities, County, Elections, Government, KDOT, School Districts, and Townships.
 Map copies and images are available in the office for public viewing or your can check online for selected images on the following link.
 Maps Project Images

 Suggestions and links to help you in your quest:

 Crawford County Genealogy Society is located on the second floor of the Pittsburg Public Library at 308 N. Walnut in Pittsburg, Kansas.
 Their phone number is 620-230-5558.
 You can e-mail them at genealogy@PPLonline.org.
 The website is http://www.PPLonline.org/genealogy.
-Their vast collection of information includes birth & death records for 1886 through July 1, 1911, information on area cemeteries, Federal and Kansas census information, coal mining information and some District Court records.
-You can find funeral home records, area town historical information, land records, marriage and military records.
+Their vast collection of information includes birth & death records from 1886 through July 1; 1911, information on area cemeteries; Federal and Kansas census information; coal mining information; and some District Court records.
+You can also find funeral home records, area town historical information, land records, and marriage and military records.
 They have naturalization records from 1869 through the 1950’s and many obituaries cut out of local newspapers, mostly of people born before 1900.

 The Girard City Clerk has birth records for Girard, Walnut and surrounding rural areas from 1911 through 1988, and birth records for the city of Pittsburg for 1909 through 1982.
 They have death records for Girard, Walnut and surrounding rural areas from 1911 through 1988, and death records for the city of Pittsburg for 1909 through 1982.
 They also maintain records for the Girard Cemetery.
 You can contact them by phone at 620-724-8918.
 The Girard City office is located at 120 N. Ozark in Girard.